twx0504/JS/01-Basics/README.md

 #### 9.2.2 Call Stack Explained
 > https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Execution_model#agent_execution_model

-> - call stack: manages the execution contexts by pushing and popping the stack frames (execution context).
+> - call stack: manages and switches between execution contexts by pushing and popping the stack frames (execution context).
-> - when the page is first loaded, the global execution context is created and push to the stack.
+> - when the page is first loaded, the global execution context is created and push to the stack (based on ECMAScript Specification, this is occurring before JS execution).
 >   - the bottom of the stack is always the global execution context.
 > - when a function is called, the function execution context is created and pushed to the call stack.
 > - when the function is done, it will be popping out of the stack.